 Go for a Professional Pond Cleaning Once a Year

 Daily, weekly, and even monthly DIY maintenance is easy once you familiarize yourself with how to clean koi ponds.
 But a full cleanup is another story, and it’s better done by a professional.
 Besides all the equipment you need, the experience is usually a tie-breaker.
 Pros are very good at:

 - Catching hidden flows in your filtration system

 - Observing plants that might puncture your liner

 - Cleaning even a large pond in a short time

 - And most importantly – keeping your koi safe while doing it

-This is why most pond owners prefer to hire professionals to clean the koi pond from top to bottom at least once a year.
-The best moment to go for a pro service is spring or fall.
+This is why most pond owners prefer to hire a professional to clean the koi pond from top to bottom at least once a year.
+The best moment to go for a pro koi pond service is spring or fall.
 You’ll typically pay $850 to $950 for a cleanup, but the cost depends on pond size, location, etc. We have a detailed pricing guide on pond maintenance, where you can read more about this.

 Well-designed koi pond ecosystems are pretty low-maintenance.
 You need to take care of the fish and the filtration system and keep the water clean, but there are just a few tasks you need to add to your calendar.
 If the pond is overcrowded, has too many plants, or the pump is not powerful enough, then yes, you can expect high maintenance.